 The MDBF’s expenditure is mainly for the payment of stipends of clergy in the diocese, their housing and other support.

-New fees and guidelines will come into effect in September 2016.
 Download the current Diocesan Fees booklet here.

 Please return all DBF fees as soon as possible after the end of every month using the form below.
 It is also important that you send in a NIL return if there is no fee income for the month.
 Keep a copy of the form every month for your records.